mzool/reading-notes/read 1.md

 ## Method: is how to do the event.
 # How web browsers see the web page?
 ## 1- Receive a page as html code.
-## 2-  Creat a model of the page and store it in the memory.
+## 2- Create a model of the page and store it in the memory.
-## 3- Use rendiring engine to show the page on screen.
+## 3- Use rendering engine to show the page on screen.

-# How to make a web page using html,CSS and JavaScript?
+# How to make a web page using html, CSS and JavaScript?
 ## first we write the html code wich consider like structure of the page, after that we define how contents will appear by CSS{presentation layer}, and finalley interactive layer wich is JavaScript, These three layers form the basis of a popular approach to building web pages called progressive enhancement.

 + ## It is best to keep JavaScript code in its own JavaScript file.